Wakanda/Wakanda.github.io/learn-javascript/assign-primitive-values.md

 What if you could try the challenges of this course yourself?
 Let's create an app for that!

+In the left panel, you can find two folders:

+- one with your solution name, which groups your solution configuration files
+- and `web`, which contains all the files for your front-end web project

+In this course, we are going to work on the `web` folder.

 Open the `app/controllers/home.js` file.
 Replace its content with the following code:

 <script src="https://gist.github.com/cedricss/b646c5309ff4ba41c16412e9435c10f5.js?file=home.js"></script>